OpenMath/OpenMath.github.io/standard/index.md

 The Normative version of the OpenMath Standard is<br/>
 [OpenMath Version 2.0 Revision 1](om20-2017-07-22).

-An [Editor's draft of possible revision of OpenMath 2.0](om20-editors-draft) is also available.
+An [Editor's draft of possible revisions of OpenMath 2.0](om20-editors-draft) is also available.

 ### Older versions: